jasny/improved-php-iterable/README.md

     ->flatten()
     ->toArray(); // ['one', 'two', 'three', 'four', 'five', 'six', 'seven']
 ```
-By default the keys are dropped, replaces by an incrementing counter (so as an numeric array).
+By default, the keys are dropped, replaces by an incrementing counter (so as a numeric array).
 By passing `true` as
 second parameters, the keys are remained.

 ### unwind